How do I sign up to hire an intern for the summer?

 How many students typically apply?

 DJNF receives hundreds of online applications and tests.
 Only those students who have submitted an online application and the companion test(s) will be considered.
-As many as 900 students have applied in past years.

 How many are accepted?